 Queso

-A good Mexican cheese dip that goes well with tortilla/nacho chips.
+A tasty Mexican cheese dip that is perfect for dipping tortilla/nacho chips.

 I have to admit that I have never tried queso before, so when I saw a video about food preparation for the Super Bowl in the USA where queso was served as a snack, I was curious.
 A creamy cheese sauce with Mexican spices and a little heat - yes please!